mizo432/studio/studio-bootstraps/studio-web/src/main/resources/templates/sample/readme.txt

 Personal Use License

 All themes are under the Personal Use License meaning you can use and modify these themes for personal and client projects.
-You cannot redistribute or resell these themes in any way.
+You cannot redistribute org resell these themes in any way.

 -------------------